 If you have a recipe calling for a cup of buttermilk, and you have regular milk on hand, just take a cup of whatever variety of milk you have on hand and add in a tablespoon of white vinegar or lemon juice.
 Stir it up together and let it stand for 5 or 10 minutes before using it as an ingredient in your dish.

 Make Buttermilk from Powdered Dry Milk

 Okay, what if you don’t have any regular, store-bought milk and you need a cup of buttermilk?
 No worries!
-Take a cup of water and add one third of a cup of dry powdered milk, mix it well and then add one tablespoon of white vinegar or lemon juice.
+Take a cup of water and add one third of a cup of dry powdered milk (get powdered milk from Amazon if you don’t have any), mix it well and then add one tablespoon of white vinegar or lemon juice.
 Mix this well and let it sit for 5 or 10 minutes before adding it to your dish.
 Warning: This way of making buttermilk doesn’t result in yummy-tasting drinkable buttermilk – it’s just good for cooking, in my opinion.

 Cultured Buttermilk Using Dry Milk

 Another way to make buttermilk is to make up a batch of powdered milk in a glass container, according to directions and then use this ratio: